ShivangiV-IIITD/HuMMANet-Harmonization-Pipeline/README.md

 * `drug_annotation/`
 * `pubchem_offline.sqlite`

 Only `Humannet_Library_V1_ungrouped.csv` is bundled with the repository/package.
-All other non-PubChem resources should be downloaded from Zenodo and placed in a resource directory of your choice.
+All other non-PubChem resources should be downloaded from Zenodo `10.5281/zenodo.22146911`, from where users can access the DBs, and placed in a resource directory of your choice.

 By default the pipeline looks for resources in: